-Bachelor of Public Health also known as BPH is a four year course program of Pokhara University, under the management of School of Health and Allied Sciences.
-It is a specialization oriented bachelor degree spreading over 8 semesters, designed to produce a professional public health specialist or health workers to deliver health care services to the people all over the nation.
+Bachelor of Public Health (BPH) is a four year course program of Pokhara University (PoU), under the management of School of Health and Allied Sciences.
+It is a specialization oriented bachelor degree course which is based in semester system and has altogether 8 semesters.
+This course is particularly designed to produce certified specialist to provide services to the people all over the country.

-- To provide student with theoretical and scientific knowledge and understanding to work from community level to the central level health care programs to provide better quality of life to the people and promote health and wellness.
+To provide student with theoretical, practical knowledge and understanding to work from community level to the central level care programs.

-- To prepare the graduates who can increase social awareness and perform various duties related to public health, depending on their specialty.
+To prepare the graduates who can increase social awareness and perform various duties, depending on their specialty.

-- To prepare the graduates who work for public health to prevent them from serious health risk, preventing them from recurring and educate them to live a healthy life.
+To prepare the graduates who work for public to prevent them from serious diseases and risks, preventing them from recurring.

 Eligibility for Admission: